 - No visitors for pending/positive COVID patients.

-- Pediatrics: Two visitors per hospitalization.
+- Pediatrics: One visitors per hospitalization.
 Visitors may come and go each day and visiting hours do not apply.
+Speak to your provider about possible exemptions.

 - Maternal child: one visitor per hospitalization, visiting hours do not apply